What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

 Start with countable overall views before close-ups

-Silver files get misrouted when buyers begin with one stamp photo and skip the overall object or set.
-The specialist needs to know whether the file is a tea service, flatware chest, tray group, single serving piece, or mixed estate lot before reading the marks.
+Silver files get misrouted when buyers start with one stamp photo and skip the whole object or set.
+The specialist needs the form and count before reading the marks.

 Photograph the full front, back, side, and underside of each object before zooming in on marks or damage.